 What is Aromatherapy?

 According to the University of Maryland Medical Center, “Aromatherapy is the use of essential oils from plants for healing.
-Although the word ‘aroma’ makes it sound as if the oils are inhaled, they can also be massaged into the skin or — rarely — taken by mouth.
+Although the word ‘aroma’ makes it sound as if the oils are inhaled (which is often the method seen when comparing diffusion methods and options), they can also be massaged into the skin or — rarely — taken by mouth.
 You should never take essential oils by mouth without specific instruction from a trained and qualified specialist.”
 (1)

 Types of Aromatherapy: